MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/Remove-MgUserMessage.md

 ## SYNOPSIS
 Delete a message in the specified user's mailbox, or delete a relationship of the message.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaUserMessage](/powershell/module/Microsoft.Graph.Beta.Mail/Remove-MgBetaUserMessage?view=graph-powershell-beta)

 ## SYNTAX